FACTBOX-Insurers and reinsurers count the costs of recent hurricanes, quakes

-Oct 5 (Reuters) - Losses from Hurricane Maria and other recent 2017 natural catastrophes, including hurricanes Irma and Harvey, the Mexico City earthquakes and other events, have led global insurers and reinsurers to issue profit warnings.
+Oct 9 (Reuters) - Losses from Hurricane Maria and other recent natural disasters, including hurricanes Irma and Harvey, the Mexico City earthquake and other events, have led global insurers and reinsurers to issue profit warnings.

 Below are statements from insurers and reinsurers in the wake of the catastrophes (in alphabetical order): ALLSTATE Allstate Corp, the second-largest U.S. homeowners’ insurer based on premiums collected, estimated pre-tax catastrophe losses of $593 million, net of reinsurance recoveries, for August.